The Amazing Spider-Man (TV series): Main

 David White played J. Jonah Jameson in the pilot TV movie, but the character was recast for the series proper, played by Robert F. Simon.

+Jameson's secretary Rita Conway is essentially Gloria "Glory" Grant of the comics, with a different name.
+The character was possibly renamed in partial tribute to Glory Grant's co-creator, writer Gerry Conway (who wrote the comics The Amazing Spider-Man and The Spectacular Spider-Man in 1972-1975 and 1976-1977 respectively; Glory Grant debuted during Conway's run on The Amazing Spider-Man in 1975).

 Hilly Hicks played Robbie Robertson of the Daily Bugle in the pilot TV movie but the character was not retained in the series.
 Hicks played a version of Robertson notably younger than his comic-book counterpart.

-Jameson's secretary Rita Conway is essentially Gloria "Glory" Grant of the comics, with a different name.
-The character was possibly renamed in partial tribute to comics writer Gerry Conway, who wrote for Spider-Man in the 1970s.
+Peter Parker's Aunt May appeared in two episodes of the series; the character was played by Jeff Donnell in the pilot episode and by Irene Tedrow in the first season's fifth episode, “Night of the Clones.”

+Capt.
+Barbera (played by Michael Pataki in the first season) and Julie Masters (played by Ellen Bry in the second) are original to the series rather than the Spider-Man comics.